FormatMemory/oncall_email_summarizer/README.md

 # Oncall email summarizer

+To run this program: ```python oncall_summarizer.py```

+Python 3.6 or above is needed

-This tool renders and summarizes our oncall emails and then send the summary to a specific email address(group).
+This tool renders and summarizes our oncall emails and then sends the summary to a specific email address(group).

 To use this, you need to have IMAPClient package installed:
 ```pip install imapclient```